 What is risk assessment in project management?

-5 major project risks (and tips to deal with them)
+5 major project management risks and how to deal with it

 Here are some common types of risks in project management and how to mitigate them: